Anubisyy/COMPSCI180_website/project5.md

 - $\beta_t = 1 - \alpha_t$
 - $x_0$ is our current estimate of the clean image using equation 2 just like in section 1.3

-The $v_\sigma$ is random noise, which in the case of DeepFloyd is also predicted.
+The $$v_\sigma$$ is random noise, which in the case of DeepFloyd is also predicted.
 The process to compute this is not very important for us, so we supply a function, `add_variance`, to do this for you.

 <img src="project5_data/part_A/4_1.png" width="50%">